unjs/node-fetch-native/README.md

 > [!NOTE]
 > Using export conditions, this utility adds proxy support for Node.js and for other runtimes, it will simply return native fetch.

-> [!IMPORTANT]
-> Proxy support is under development.
-Check [unjs/node-fetch-native#107](https://github.com/unjs/node-fetch-native/issues/107) for the roadmap and contributing!

 ### `fetch` with proxy support

 You can simply import `{ fetch }` from `node-fetch-native/proxy` with a preconfigured `fetch` function that has proxy support.